roccofab/Amazon_Books_Data_Analysis/README.md

-# EDA on Amazon Books and Reccomender System using Python
+# Amazon Books Data Analysis & Recommendation System

 ### Full Data Science Project that analyzes a medium/large dataset of books available on Amazon.
 The project covers the entire data pipeline—from data cleaning and exploratory analysis to machine learning and web visualization.The models and analyses focus on book features because the dataset does not contain information on sales and customers, but only details on books, prices, reviews, etc. <br> It Includes:<br>

 -  Data exploration & visualization